TheRainbowPhoenix/CPGameTemplate/README.md

 </p>

-Go into your file explorer, on the "USB Drive" that's the calculator, and then copy at the root of it your `app_template.hhk` (or/and `app_template.bin`)
+Go into your file explorer, on the "USB Drive" that's the calculator, and then copy at the root of it your `game_template.hhk` (or/and `game_template.bin`) and copy the "res" folder at the root of the calculator drive too, otherwise your game will freeze.

 Then, eject the Classpad Mass Storage device by right clicking on notifications > "Safely remove device

 Finally on your calculator, go in "System" from the home screen, "System" from the top menu and "Hollyhock-2 Launcher"